JoshCarter8400/social-network-api/README.md

  * Install Express [here](https://expressjs.com/en/starter/installing.html)

  ## Usage
- * To start the application once everything is installed you can run npm start to start the process and create your network
+ * To start the application once everything is installed you can run nodemon server.js to start the process and create your network

  ## Demo of app
  You can view a walkthrough video of the app [here](https://drive.google.com/file/d/1H2R_atiZEcf-uUr-vq3F6lPYtz0X6ZeV/view)